JGLTechnologies/SimpleFiles/README.md

 # SimpleFiles

 SimpleFiles is a go library to make reading and writing to file easier.
-SimpleFiles uses a RWMutex to prevent errors when using a file in multiple gorotines.
+SimpleFiles uses a RWMutex to prevent errors when using a file in multiple goroutines.

 <br>